silasdavis/blackstone/contracts/DeveloperGuide.md

+**Note**: This documentation is no longer applicable to this project and is kept only for reference in regards to the previous project structure.

 # Smart Contract SDKs and Bundles - Developer Guide

 The following are guidelines as wells as technical details required to understand when working as a developer with Monax SDKs.